 They're very progressive.

-They don't realize they just crossed a line, a red line that parents are not gonna stand for.
+They don't realize they've just crossed a line, a red line, that parents are not going to stand for.

-Parents will not allow these leftists to attack and uh and abuse our children.
+Parents will not allow these leftists to attack and abuse our children.

-They're not gonna let these leftists take our third and fourth euro's and and have have these grown men doing crazy stuff that we know is not right.
+They're not going to let these leftists take our third and fourth year olds and have these grown men doing crazy stuff that we know is not right.

-We're also gonna call out these so-called men that have to look to their daughters to find out what courage looks like.
+We're also going to call out these so-called men that have to look to their daughters to find out what courage looks like.

-It is time for us to call these whiners, wings, and wimps who stand by and let their daughters be abused and taken advantage of, and they sit back, there's nothing going on.
+It is time for us to call these whiners, weens, and wimps who stand by and let their daughters be abused and taken advantage of.

-These this is the problem is it's not just the fact we have this hard left, we have these whiny, wimpy men who call themselves men that will not stand up for their girls and their and their and their wives and their daughters.
+We have these whiny, wimpy men who call themselves men that will not stand up for their girls and their wives and their daughters.

 Well, you're absolutely right.